 We first checked the NE neoprene cap for MRI compatibility and artefact-free acquisition.
-During all battery tests, the NE neoprene cap was used to fix the five NE MRI-sponges (8 mm) covering the multi-channel MRI-tCS montage.
+During all battery tests, the NE neoprene cap was used to fix the five NE MRI-sponges (8 mm2) covering the multi-channel MRI-tCS montage.
 The MRI-sponges were placed over AF3, CP5, FC1, AF4 and FC5 of the international 10-10 EEG system.
-Ten20 conductive gel (instead of saline) was used to fix the sponges.
+The sponges were soaked with saline solution (NaCl 0.9%) to improve the scalp-electrode impedance.
 NE references (CMS/DRL) using MRI sticktrodes were placed on the mastoid, as usual (see Figure 2).
 For an illustration of the specific montage using Starstim's Neuroelectrics Interface Controller (NIC) software see Figure 3.
 Basic settings were used showing here the main stimulation electrode on AF3 (anode) and the "return" electrode on the remaining positions.
 Note that this set-up is valid for tDCS whereas for tACS and tRNS, anode and cathode alternate in time.
 Return percentages were equally set to 25%.